pcolby/doxlee/README.md

     doxml & templates --> doxlee(doxlee)
 ```

-Of course, the output doesn't have to be HTML... just about any text format should be possible.

-Doxlee was written specifically to support generating documentation from [Doxygen] in the same (or very
-similar) format as [QDoc]'s _online_ format (ie the format used by the official [Qt documentation]).
-But
-anyone can provide their own templates to generate completely different site layouts of their own.

-[Doxygen] does support using your own custom headers, footers, and style sheets, which can achieve a
+[Doxygen] does support using your own custom headers, footers, and style sheets, which can achieve a fair amount of
-fair amount of flexibility already ([Doxygen Awesome] is a great example).
-But those options do not
+flexibility already ([Doxygen Awesome] is a great example).
+But those options do not allow fundamental restructuring of
-allow fundamental restructuring of things like the navigation menus, sidebar and breadcrumbs.
-So if
+things like the navigation menus, sidebar and breadcrumbs.
+So if [Doxygen]'s built-in options are sufficient for your
-[Doxygen]'s built-in options are sufficient for your desired output, then use them.
-But if you need more
+desired output, then you should definitely use them directly.
+But if you do desire more control over the generated
-control, then feel free to explore this project :)
+documentation, then feel free to explore this project :)

+### Text Templates

+Doxlee uses a text template language that is very similar to [Django templates].
+Specfically, Doxless uses either the
+[Grantlee] or [Cutelee] library (the former is a Qt6-compatible fork of the former).

+> [!NOTE]
+> Doxlee began using the [Grantlee] library with Qt5.
+However, the [Grantlee] author has moved the library to [KDE],
+> where it is now known as [KTextTemplate], and the original [Grantlee] library has been retired.
+Meanwhile, the
+> [Cutelyst] project has forked [Grantlee] to [Cutelee], and ported it to Qt6.
+Today, Doxlee supports both [Grantlee]
+> (with Qt5) and [Cutelee] with Qt6.
+Doxlee will most likely support [KTextTemplate] too, when that library becomes
+> more readily available.

+You can find the template language documention [here](https://pcolby.github.io/cutelee/for_themers.html).
+You can also
+have a look at some of the [demo](demo) templates.

 ## Installation